Keisha Waites: Political career

 In addition, Waites applied for an appointment to the Atlanta City Council in 2004, one of four candidates who put themselves forward to temporarily fill a vacant seat.
 The council did not select Waites for the vacancy, choosing Esther Stewart-Moseley instead.

 Waites's qualified for the District 60 House seat on January 9, 2012.
 In the special election, she took 54.2 percent of the vote (321 votes) compared to 18.6 percent (110 votes) for Theresa Middlebrooks and 27.2 percent (161 votes) for Latrenka Riley, thus avoiding a runoff.
+In 2014, Waites ran unopposed for re-election for House District 60.
+She had a Republican opponent in 2016 for House District 60 but won a third term easily.

 Waites resigned from her House seat on September 18, 2017, to run for the chairship of the Fulton County Commission.
 She finished in second place, ahead of Gabriel Sterling, and advanced to a runoff election, which she lost to incumbent Robb Pitts.
 She ran in the Democratic primary for Georgia's 13th congressional district against incumbent David Scott, coming in second place in a field of four candidates.
 She filed for the 5th congressional district special election to fill the remaining term of John Lewis.

 In 2021, Waites filed to run for Atlanta City Council Post 3 At-Large to succeed incumbent Andre Dickens (who filed to run for Atlanta Mayor), her fourth bid for a council seat.
 After winning the largest share of votes in the first round among five candidates, Waites ran in a November 30 runoff with Jacki Labat, winning the runoff 52%-47%.
 Waites resigned in March 2024 to run for Fulton County Clerk of Superior and Magistrate Courts.
 She was defeated by incumbent Ché Alexander in a four-way Democratic primary, who then won the election unopposed.

 Waites filed for the Georgia Public Service Commission special election for District 3 in March 2025.
 After leading the first round of the Democratic primary, she was defeated in the primary runoff by Peter Hubbard on July 16, 2025.

+She filed for the 2026 Democratic primary for Georgia Insurance Commissioner.
+She led the first round for the May 16 primary, and defeated DeAndre Mathis in the June 16 primary runoff.
+She will face incumbent Insurance and Fire Commissioner John King in the general election.